NamelessGroup/InventarWerk/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Error Message**
+If the issue belongs to a failed request that is displayed as an error message in the frontend, please insert the response to the request here.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'